Passluk00/UEX-Market/README.md

 5. Check bot stats:

-    Use `/stats` to see active users, active threads, and last polling duration.
+    Use `/stats` to see active users, active threads.

 ---